vlad916/GoodReadmeGenerator/goodreadme.md

    ____
 ## Description

-  a program that uses node.js to creates a readme.md file using node.js
+  A program that uses node.js to create a readme.md file using node.js

 ## Table of Contents